Photo Contest Rules

 How to enter:

 Please submit photographs and requested information online through our website at smithsonian.com/photocontest.
 We do not accept photographs submitted through the mail.
 Submit no more than fifteen (15) photographs per category.
 We do not accept more than one contestant per e-mail address.
+Photographs submitted to the contest must be at least 2,000 pixels wide so that they can be displayed in our online gallery without being stretched or distorted.

 High-quality scans of non-digital photographs are acceptable.
 Digital photographs should be taken at the highest resolution possible.
 Use the online entry form on our website.
 Complete a separate form for each photo submitted.
 Photographs must be in a .jpeg, .jpg or .gif format.
 Files submitted may not be larger than 10 MB.
 The 70 finalists will be asked to submit a high-resolution file or an original negative, print or slide.
 Original negatives, prints or slides will be returned to finalists.